Guidelines & Advisories Development Process

 - Demand-Based: Request from government, industry, or the professional community

 - Strategy-Based: Engineers and Geoscientists BC initiative based on analyzing trends and directions of government and industry

-- Practice-Based: Tracked practice inquiries, practice reviews, investigation, and disciplinary proceedings, or industry/public feedback brought to the attention of Council
+- Practice-Based: Tracked practice inquiries, practice reviews, investigation, and disciplinary proceedings, or industry/public feedback brought to the attention of the Board

 - Reaction-Based: As a result of an engineering/geoscience failure or near-miss